Logarithmic Enriques varieties: Enriques manifolds and log-Enriques varieties

 \begin{defi} A log-Enriques variety is of \emph{symplectic type} (\resp \emph{CY type}, \emph{abelian type}) if it admits a cyclic quasi-\'etale cover by a symplectic variety (\resp a CY variety, an abelian manifold). \end{defi}

-In the symplectic setup, if the quasi--\'etale cover $Y$ is \resp an IHS manifold, an ISV or a PSV, we will make the terminology more precise by saying that $X$ is a log-Enriques variety of \emph{IHS type}, \emph{ISV type} or \emph{PSV type}.
-Unlike the nonsingular setup, some different types of log-Enriques varieties may well intersect, see \S\ref{ss:two_types}.
+In the symplectic setup, if the cyclic quasi--\'etale cover $Y$ is \resp an IHS manifold, an ISV or a PSV, we will make the terminology more precise by saying that $X$ is a log-Enriques variety \resp of \emph{IHS type}, \emph{ISV type} or \emph{PSV type}.

+Log-Enriques surfaces of ISV type or CY type coincide since $\SU(2) = \Sp(1)$.
+In higher dimension these types exclude mutually:

+\begin{lemma} Log-Enriques varieties of ISV, CY or abelian types of dimension strictly greater than two exclude each other. \end{lemma}

-\begin{rem} By~\cite[Lemma~2.19]{GGK} and~\cite[Proposition 2.10]{Nakayama-Zhang}, the augmented irregularity of a log-Enriques variety $X$ satisfies the condition $\widetilde q(X)\leq \dim X$.
-If $X$ is of ISV or CY type, then $\widetilde q (X) = 0$ so log-Enriques varieties of ISV type or of CY type cannot be simultaneously of abelian type. \end{rem}
+\begin{proof} The argument has been communicated to us by Nikolaos Tsakanikas.
+By~\cite[Lemma~2.19]{GGK} and~\cite[Proposition 2.10]{Nakayama-Zhang}, the augmented irregularity of a log-Enriques variety $X$ is finite (precisely $\widetilde q(X)\leq \dim X$) and it is invariant under quasi-\'etale covers.
+If $X$ is of ISV or CY type, then $\widetilde q (X) = 0$ so log-Enriques varieties of ISV type or of CY type cannot be simultaneously of abelian type.
+Moreover, by \cite[Proposition~F]{GGK} the restricted holonomy of a CY variety is a special unitary group whereas the one of an ISV is a symplectic group, and by~\cite[Lemma~4.7]{GGK} the restricted holonomy is invariant under quasi-\'etale covers, so the ISV types and the CY types exclude each other in dimension greater than two. \end{proof}

+This result is similar to the nonsingular setup, but log-Enriques varieties of PSV type may well be of other types too.
+In a different spirit, we give in \S\ref{ss:two_types} an example of a log-Enriques variety of IHS type that is a quasi-\'etale quotient of a weak Calabi--Yau variety.